 (2) Applicants who are taking or have taken the International Baccalaureate Diploma with English as the language of instruction.
+DLDP (Dual Language IB Diploma Programme) is excluded since the language of instruction is not entirely in English.

 ^{1} Only "Schools" and "General and higher education" modules are accepted.
 For more details, please see the application guide.